... save the bubbles ...

 fermentation does not take place in the actual bottle sold to the

 customer.
-The wine is bottled en tirage.
-However, immediately following secondary
+The wine is bottled as would be for en tirage.
+However, after a short time following secondary

-fermentation, the fermentation bottles are emptied under pressure
+fermentation, those fermentation bottles are emptied under pressure

-and the wine filtered.
+and the wine filtered into tanks.
 This replaces the rémuage, riddling,

 and dégorgement steps.
 The transferred wine is then bottled